rolandyuwy/tp/docs/UserGuide.md

 * The quantity field consists of 2 entities - `value` and `unit`.
 The `value` should come before the `unit`.
   * The `value` is compulsory.
 It must be a positive number with a maximum of 2 decimal places.
 The maximum value allowed is 100,000.00.
   * The `unit` is optional.
 If provided, it must consist of only alphabets.
 Numbers, spaces and special characters are not allowed.
 If not provided, the default unit - `unit` - will be given.
+    <br>The maximum length of the quantity length is 20 characters.
 * The priority field can either be `high`, `medium` or `low` and is optional.
 If a priority is not specified, the default priority will be set to `low`.
 * The tag field accepts `alphanumeric`, `whitespaces` and these special characters: `#$%&-()`.
   * Tags with only whitespace(s) are not allowed.